CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## How do I report an application that is in violation of your Terms and Conditions?

-To report an application that is in violation of the Clever Cloud's Terms and Condition, please contact us at <abuse@clever-cloud.com>.
+To report an application that is in violation of Clever Cloud's Terms and Conditions, please contact us at <abuse@clever-cloud.com>.

 We will investigate and contact the application's owner over the violation if needed.